-I’m thankful for my piano studio, my students, and my piano 🙂 This year, I’m especially thankful for the Internet!
+I’m thankful for my piano studio, my students, and my piano 🙂 During Covid, I was especially thankful for the Internet!

 When I was growing up, my dad was a minister, meaning we lived in whatever parsonage the church chose to let us live in.
 The one we had in Pawcatuck, CT had an upright piano that someone had put out in the sunroom.
 Not the best place for a piano, but I digress.